 Once people have found you, the aim is to keep them coming back beyond that first touch.
 With so much choice on offer, it’s very easy for visitors to take their attention, and their potential fees elsewhere if they don’t find what they’re looking for quickly.

-So, Inbound Marketing is also about capturing those prospects’ attention, building their engagement, creating that trust and loyalty in your firm’s brand, which will drive repeat touches and eventually custom (with the efforts of a proactive sales team.)
-That is where the quality of content, and how well you play the SEO game, comes to the forefront.
+So, inbound marketing is also about capturing those prospects’ attention, building their engagement, creating that trust and loyalty in your firm’s brand, which will drive repeat touches and eventually custom (with the efforts of a proactive sales team.)
+That's where the quality of content, and how well you play the SEO game, comes to the forefront.

 This is because Google ranks your page higher if it has the most intellectual authority over the keywords in the search terms.

 Essentially, if you build a library of SEO optimised, well researched and well written content around a search term, Google will sense you know what you’re talking about and rank you higher; getting your website in front of more potential leads.

 Need some convincing?
 Let’s look at some stats.

 So, judging by the numbers, your first goal with any strategy is to rank on the first page of results, as your prospect’s attention span is getting shorter and shorter.

 These potential clients are all constantly asking questions when they use Google.
 Your firm needs to answer those questions if you want to rank higher on results pages, whether it’s in content on their homepage, inner pages, resources section or through insights on your blog.